agilord/aws_client/generated/aws_securityhub_api/README.md

 environment against security industry standards and best practices.

-Security Hub collects security data across Amazon Web Services accounts, Amazon Web Services, and supported third-party products and helps you analyze your security trends and identify the highest priority security issues.
+Security Hub collects security data across Amazon Web Services accounts, Amazon Web Servicesservices, and supported third-party products and helps you analyze your security trends and identify the highest priority security issues.

 To help you manage the security state of your organization, Security Hub